Gdańsk Food Tour – A Delicious Introduction to Polish Cuisine

 How much do you know about Polish cuisine?

 Before our Gdańsk food tour, we knew little about Polish cuisine beyond pierogis.
 We had a vague idea that beets and potatoes played a starring role, but we weren’t sure what else to expect.
-So, we booked a food tour on our first day – to get a crash course in Polish flavours and make sure we knew exactly what to order for the rest of our trip.
+So, we booked a food tour on our first day in Gdansk – to get a crash course in Polish flavours and make sure we knew exactly what to order for the rest of our trip.

 We met our guide, Bartek at the Golden Gate (Brama Złota) for Gdańsk Food and Sightseeing Tour with Bart.
-The group size was capped at 15 people, but when we arrived, found out it was just the two of us plus Bart.
+The group size was capped at 15 people, but when we arrived, found out it was just the two of us – plus Bart.
 The introvert in me panicked for a moment.
-But after spending a short amount of time with Bart, realised that this was indeed our lucky day!
+But after spending a short amount of time with Bart, realised that this was our lucky day!

 Stop #1 – Beer and Starters: A Taste of Polish Hospitality

 As we made our way to the first stop, Bart pointed out local landmarks and shared stories about Gdańsk’s history and culture.
+It was clear this tour would be about more than just food.

 Stop #2 – Vodka and Steak Tartare: Drinking Like a Local